 Henry Dunant, founder of The Red Cross and modern humanitarian law, pioneer of international collaboration, inspires our commitment.

 University level training

-Henry Dunant University College is a non profit foundation under Swiss law.
-For the implementation of its trainings, it collaborates with nearly 30 other institutions: universities, international organisations, NGOs and research institutes from Africa, the Americas and Europe.
+Henry Dunant University College is a foundation under Swiss law recognized as a public utility.
+For the implementation of its training, it collaborates with universities, international organizations, NGOs and research institutes in Africa, the Americas and Europe.